HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/standard_portlet_api/twophase_rendering_jsr_portlets/jsr2phase_htmlhead.md

 1. Invoke the `addProperty` method to modify the HTML head section.

     -   `PortletReponse.addProperty(String key, org.w3c.dom.Element element)`

+    !!!note
-    **Note:** When modifying the HTML head section, you must invoke the `addProperty` method before the response headers are committed.
+         When modifying the HTML head section, you must invoke the `addProperty` method before the response headers are committed.
 This should occur no later than during the render headers sub phase of the render lifecycle phase.

 Example: